-Many clients ask me if they have to show their resident cards at the airport when they leave or enter Mexico.
-My answer is “YES”!
+“When I leave or enter Mexico, should I show my resident card at the airport?”
+Many clients ask me this, and my answer is always “YES”!
 You should always bring your passport and resident card when you travel in or out of Mexico.
 As we approach holiday season, it seems like a good time to issue this reminder.

 When you depart, before you go through security, make sure you go to immigration and ask for an FMM form (Forma Migratoria Multiple).
 This is the same form as the one you fill in as a tourist when arriving in Mexico.
 This form consists of two parts.
 Upon boarding, you will have to give the lower part of the form to the immigration agents/boarding staff.
 It is crucial that you keep the upper part with you for your return to Mexico.

-When you come back, you must deliver this FMM form filled in with your name, flight info, etc. at the immigration booth.
+When you return, deliver this FMM form completed with your name, flight info, etc. at the immigration booth.
 As usual, you must also show your passport and resident card.

-Never forget your resident card when you travel, as you will jeopardise your status as resident if you do not show your card.
-If this happens, you will be treated as a tourist and experience a series of ensuing problems.
-You can read more about that in this blog post: If You Do This, the Mexican Government Will Cancel Your Resident Card
+Never forget your resident card when you travel.
+You will jeopardise your status as resident if you do not show your card.
+If this happens, you will be treated as a tourist and experience several ensuing problems.
+Read more about that here: If You Do This, the Mexican Government Will Cancel Your Resident Card

-For further information on temporary and permanent residence in Mexico, read: Pros and Cons of Temporary and Permanent Residency in Mexico.
+For further information on residency in Mexico, read: Pros and Cons of Temporary and Permanent Residency in Mexico.

-For a quote or a more detailed explanation about your current status, please email Adriana Vela at firstname.lastname@example.org or call us – 984 169 5375.
+For a quotation or more information, email Adriana Vela at firstname.lastname@example.org.